Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Import Data

-***Tip:*** Assuming the data set will come from an external database for optimum performance only export the ID column and the text column that matching will be done on, and convert the text data to lower case.
+***Tip:*** Assuming the data set will come from an external database for optimum performance only export the ID column and the text column that matching will be done on, and convert the text data column (**not the ID column**) to lower case.

 #### Import the sample data.